Mean Johnny Barrows: Plot

-Walking into an Italian restaurant hoping for a handout, he's offered a job as a killer by Mafiosi Mario Racconi (Stuart Whitman) and his girlfriend Nancy (Jenny Sherman) but Johnny turns him down.
-It seems that he's not slipped so far as to start doing odd jobs for the Mob.
-Eventually, Johnny lands a job at a gas station cleaning toilets and scrubbing floors for the mean penny-pinching Richard (R.G.
-Armstrong), who receives a beating for ripping off Barrows.
+Walking into an Italian restaurant hoping for a handout, he's offered a job as a killer by Mafiosi Mario Racconi and his girlfriend Nancy, but Johnny turns him down, not desperate enough to work for the mob.
+Eventually, Johnny lands a job at a gas station cleaning toilets and scrubbing floors for the mean penny-pinching Richard.
+When Johnny asks for his money, he only gets 21 dollars for the time he's worked there, and as a result, beats him up.
+The cops arrive, and eventually arrest him.